Beauty x Social: Top 6 Social Media Marketing Platforms for Skincare & Cosmetics in China

 Why is Social Media Marketing important?

 Often abbreviated as SMM, Social Media Marketing is a new form of online promotional strategy integrated with features of social media platforms like following, sharing and discussions to spread marketing messages and highlight brands’ products through online interpersonal networks and social interactions.
 Nowadays in China, strategies as such have been adopted by many firms in their product promotion plan, generating billions of new revenues and profits to multiple industries.
-Take the beauty-skincare industry as an example, according to the White Paper Report on the Beauty-makeup Industry on Weibo 2018, the new marketing strategy has opened up new ways of interactions (increased and more direct) between brands and consumers, greatly reduced the transaction costs (for instance, research time and efforts) and therefore stimulate further demands of the consumers on their desired products.
+Take the beauty-skincare industry as an example, according to the White Paper Report on the Beauty-makeup Industry on Weibo 2018, the new social media marketing for skin care strategy has opened up new ways of interactions (increased and more direct) between brands and consumers, greatly reduced the transaction costs (for instance, research time and efforts) and therefore stimulate further demands of the consumers on their desired products.
 As a result, in 2018, China was found to account for around 50% of the world’s skincare and cosmetic market and to be one of the fastest growing markets internationally.

 What is so attractive about this model?